-By default the WP Activity Log stores the WordPress activity log in separate tables in the WordPress database.
-However you can configure the plugin to store the activity log in an external database.
-By storing the activity log in an external database you can:
+By default, WP Activity Log stores the WordPress activity log in separate tables in the WordPress database.
+However, you can configure the plugin to store the activity log in an external database.
+By storing the activity log in an external database, you can:

 - Control and better manage the size of your WordPress database

-- Segregate the logs from the database, which is a more secure setup and typically recommended by regulatory compliance rules.
+- Segregate the logs from the primary WordPress database.
+This setup is considered more secure and typically recommended by regulatory compliance rules

 - Setting up an external database connection in the plugin

 - Configuring the plugin to use the new external database to store the activity log

 - Migrating the activity log from the WordPress database to the new external database or deleting it

 Setting Up an External Database Connection for the Activity Log

 To set up an external database connection in the plugin: